mmourani/laravel-api-boilerplate/README.md

 # Generate Clover XML for CI
 composer test:coverage-clover

+# Submit coverage to Coveralls
+composer coveralls
 ```

 The HTML coverage report will be available in the `build/coverage` directory.

+### Test Configuration

+The test suite is configured with the following features:

+- **In-memory SQLite database** for fast, isolated testing
+- **Laravel 12-compatible test structure** with feature and unit tests
+- **Code coverage tracking** via Xdebug and Coveralls integration
+- **CI/CD integration** via GitHub Actions workflows
+- **Comprehensive policy tests** to verify authorization rules
+- **API endpoint tests** with JSON validation

+Current code coverage is maintained at **95%+** to ensure high quality and stability.

 > **Note:** Code coverage reports require Xdebug to be installed and properly configured.
-If you're seeing warnings about Xdebug mode, make sure Xdebug is installed and the coverage mode is enabled.
-The test commands will attempt to enable it automatically, but you may need to configure it in your php.ini file.

-### Testing with PHPUnit 11
-### Testing with PHPUnit 11

-This project uses PHPUnit 11 for testing, which requires PHP 8.2+.
-The test suite is configured to run with:

-- In-memory SQLite database
-- Preconfigured factories for all models
-- Complete ownership policy testing
-- API endpoint testing with JSON validation
+Run `XDEBUG_MODE=coverage php artisan test --coverage` to manually set the coverage mode if needed.

 ## API Testing Examples